divriots/starter-figma-tokens/readme/doc/index.md

 ## Workflow Summary

 - Designer changes some tokens in Figma Tokens Plugin and pushes the changes to GitHub.
-- A Pull Request is created automatically in GitHub
+- A pull request is created automatically in GitHub through GitHub Actions
-- Style-Dictionary is ran and results are added to this PR automatically
+- Style-Dictionary is ran and results are added to this PR automatically through GitHub Actions
-- A Backlight Preview link will appear in the PR
+- A Backlight preview link will appear in the PR
 - Designers (& optionally developers) can see visual changes and review + approve
 - Changes are merged into main